 The fact remains that the UKKC, and other kennel clubs, are still registering dogs with extreme conformations and supporting their breeding and exhibition.
 Again, as of October 1st, 2018, it will be a criminal offence for licensed breeders to keep a dog “…for breeding if it can reasonably be expected, on the basis of its genotype, phenotype or state of health that breeding from it could have a detrimental effect on its health or welfare or the health or welfare of its offspring”.
 (AWA 2006 as amended 2018) This highlights the necessity to check that you are buying from a breeder that has been licensed by their local authority, quite apart from any schemes that pertain to the UKKC.

-Only responsible owners can hold breeders to account and help to improve canine welfare by not buying dogs with poor conformations.
+Responsible potential owners can hold breeders to account and help to improve canine welfare by not buying dogs with poor conformations.
+This will drive back srteet breeders, puppy farmers and breeders of dogs with extreme conformations out of business far more effectively than any legislation.

 You should be able to buy a dog that will not have a high chance of suffering from skin conditions, sensitive gut, eye problems and epilepsy or a host of other diseases.